gitvipin/Pali/README.md

 # create 10 tasks
 >>> tasks = [MyTask(i) for i in range(10)]

-# Start a Thread Pool and push tasks on it.
+# Start a Thread Pool with 3 thread and push tasks on it.
 # Tasks are processed as and when they come.
 >>> with worker.ThreadPool(3) as tpool:
 ...     _ = [tpool.append_task(t) for t in tasks]